-However, this suggestion leads to our treating many intuitively metaphysically fundamental facts as non-fundamental; such facts will have identity/distinctness facts as grounding preconditions.
-For instance, if e = e (where e is an electron) is a grounding precondition of e's having -1 charge, then we cannot claim that the fact that e has -1 charge is ungrounded.
+However, it is not clear that identity and distinctness facts are grounding preconditions in this sense.
+It seems like many facts we would intuitively count as metaphysically fundamental no longer count as such if they have identity/distinctness facts as grounding preconditions.
+If e = e

+(where e is an electron) is a grounding precondition of e's having -1 charge, then we cannot claim that the fact that e has -1 charge is fundamental (ungrounded).
 It is also not clear what the full grounds of e has -1 charge would be if e = e serves as a partial (but not full) ground of that fact.
-This issue arises for every fact involving objects instantiating intuitively fundamental physical properties/relations.
+Similar issues arise for every fact involving objects instantiating intuitively fundamental physical properties/standing in fundamental physical relations.
+Thus, taking identity and distinctness facts to serve as grounding preconditions for other facts raises a number of interesting questions about how to pinpoint fundamental facts and how to understand partial ground.

-A second motivation for taking certain identity and distinctness facts to be fundamental arises if you think that identity is "joint-carving."
+A second source of motivation for taking certain identity and distinctness facts to be fundamental may arise if you think that identity is "joint-carving."
 Theodore Sider (2011) takes certain quantificational identity and distinctness facts or truths to be fundamental; although, he does not understand fundamentality in terms of ground (See Tahko's "Structure" in this volume for more on Sider's notion of fundamentality and joint-carvingness).
-Sider treats the following notions as joint-carving: "first-order quantification theory (with identity), plus a predicate symbol \subseteq for set-membership, plus predicates adequate for fundamental physics, plus the notion of structure."
+Sider treats the following notions as joint-carving: "first-order quantification theory (with identity), plus a predicate symbol \in for setmembership, plus predicates adequate for fundamental physics, plus the notion of structure."
 (2011: 292-3) Sider characterizes facts as fundamental when they involve purely joint-carving notions.
-Fundamental facts will include ones like $(\exists x)Rx$, $(\exists x)(Rx \lor Lx)$, etc. where R and L are joint-carving predicates, and \exists is a joint-carving existential quantifier.
-Since the identity predicate appears to be joint-carving, identity and distinctness facts like $(\exists x)(\exists y)(x = y)$, $(\exists x)(\exists y)(x \neq y)$ and $(\exists x)(\exists y)((Px \& Qy) \& (x \neq y))$ will count as fundamental if P and Q are joint-carving predicates and \exists is a joint-carving existential quantifier.
+Fundamental facts will include ones like ($\exists x$)($\exists x$)($\exists x$ ∪ Lx), etc. where R and L are joint-carving predicates, and \exists is a joint-carving existential quantifier.
+Since the identity predicate appears to be joint-carving, identity and distinctness facts like ($\exists x$)($\exists y$)(x = y), ($\exists x$)($\exists y$)($x \neq y$) and ($\exists x$)($\exists y$)((Px & Qy) & ($x \neq y$)) will count as fundamental if P and Q are joint-carving predicates and \exists is a joint-carving existential quantifier.

-Does the grounding theorist also have this basis for treating these identity facts as fundamental?
+Does the grounding theorist also have this basis for treating certain identity facts as fundamental?
 Grounding theorists typically ground logically complex facts in their simpler components.
-For instance, grounding theorists do not commonly take disjunctions, conjunctions, or existential generalizations to be fundamental.
+For example, grounding theorists do not commonly take disjunctions, conjunctions, or existential generalizations to be fundamental.
 Conjunctions and disjunctions are grounded in their conjuncts and disjuncts, respectively.
-Existential generalizations are commonly grounded in their instances (see McSweeney's and Poggiolessi's entries in this volume for further discussion).
-Sider's rationale for treating certain identity and distinctness facts as fundamental carries does not straightforwardly carry over into a grounding context.
+Existential generalizations are commonly grounded in their instances (see McSweeney's entry "Grounding Logically Complex Facts" and Poggiolessi's entry "Logics of Ground" in this volume for further discussion of these topics).
+Thus, it does not seem as though Sider's rationale for treating certain identity and distinctness facts as fundamental carries over into a grounding context.
 The identity and distinctness facts Sider treats as fundamental, such as $(\exists x)(\exists y)(x \neq y)$ and $(\exists x)(\exists y)(x = y)$, will be non-fundamental for the grounding theorist who claims these facts are grounded in their instances, $a \neq b$ and a = a, respectively.
-Thus, even if facts contain only joint-carving notions in Sider's sense, the grounding theorist may still ground them.